js-train/rock-paper-scissors/README.md

 ## If Statements

 Next we will use `if` statements.
-To understand these please read the following:
+To understand these please read at least one of the following:

 - https://www.w3schools.com/js/js_if_else.asp
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else